sergiors/applyzer/README.md

 Applyzer
 --------

-A simple way to invoke setters methods.
+A simple way to invoke setter methods.

-When you work with setters methods, is very boring call the setters methods every time;
+When you work with setter methods, is very boring call the setter methods every time;

 If you work something similar as below:
 ```php